Bukit Batok Bus Interchange: Accident

 On 11 July 2021, 17 people were injured after two buses collided at the bus interchange causing a bus to crash through the fence and landed on its side 2m down to adjacent ramp at around 5:05 pm.
 The bus driver was arrested the following day for a rach act causing grievous hurt with investigations being done.

 Bus Contracting Model

-Under the new bus contracting model, as all the bus routes are under the Bulim Bus Package, 61 and 991 come under the Choa Chu Kang-Bukit Panjang Bus Package.
+Under the Bus Contracting Model, all bus services operating from Bukit Batok Bus Interchange were divided into 3 Bus Packages, operated by three different bus operators.
+As all the bus routes are under the Bulim Bus Package, 61 and 991 come under the Choa Chu Kang-Bukit Panjang Bus Package.
 852 comes under the Seletar Bus Package (SBS Transit).
 Bus service 944 was previously allocated to Bulim Bus Package under SMRT Buses.
-From 29 May 2021, Bus Service 944 is operated by Tower Transit Singapore, after the Land Transport Authority awarded the contract for the second term of Bulim Bus package to Tower Transit Singapore in September 2020.
+From 29 May 2021, Bus Service 944 (later renumbered to Service 992 and extended to loop at Tengah) is operated by Tower Transit Singapore, after the Land Transport Authority awarded the contract for the second term of Bulim Bus package to Tower Transit Singapore in September 2020.